elastic/integrations/packages/azure_logs/docs/README.md

 The [Storage account](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-overview) is a versatile Azure service that allows you to store data in various storage types, including blobs, file shares, queues, tables, and disks.

-The Custom Azure Logs Input integration requires a Storage account container to work.
+The Custom Azure Logs integration requires a Storage account container to work.

 The integration uses the Storage Account container for checkpointing; it stores data about the Consumer Group (state, position, or offset) and shares it among the Elastic Agents.
 Sharing such information allows multiple Elastic Agents assigned to the same agent policy to work together; this enables horizontal scaling of the logs processing when required.